cr7jrsuii/Lego-City-Undercover-Decompilation/docs/BUILDING.md

 # Building

-The decomp toolchain was created for Linux & MacOS users.
+The decomp toolchain was created for Linux & MacOS.
 While it isn't a hard requirement, if you're running Windows its advised that you [setup WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with an Ubuntu-like distro for the easiest setup.

-The instructions below assume you're running a form of Linux (WSL or native).
+The setup should take less than 10 minutes if you follow the instructions below, except for dumping the game's executable, which may take longer depending on your familiarity with homebrew and dumping games.

+## For Windows users

+If you're using Windows, it's highly recommended to use WSL (Windows Subsystem for Linux) with an Ubuntu-like distribution for the best compatibility.
+Follow the [official Microsoft guide](https://learn.microsoft.com/en-us/windows/wsl/install) to set up WSL on your system.
+Once WSL is installed, you can follow the Linux instructions below within your WSL environment.
+Now you can go on with the steps below.

 ## 1. Set up dependencies

 * Python 3.6 or newer with [pip](https://pip.pypa.io/en/stable/installation/)
 * Ninja
 * CMake 3.13+
     * If you are on Ubuntu 18.04, you must first [update CMake by using the official CMake APT repository](https://apt.kitware.com/).
 * ccache (to speed up builds)
 * llvm-objdump